Coronavirus information for students

 Is CGCC open?

-Yes, the college is open, and spring classes will be conducted, with modifications:
+Yes, the college is open, and classes will be conducted, with modifications:

-- Credit classes for summer term will be conducted remotely.
+- Most credit classes will be conducted remotely.
 For more information, see the Online Student Hub

-What are the important dates for summer term?
+What are the important dates for winter term?

 - Instruction carried out remotely until: further notice